mvolkmann/blog/src/ocaml.md

 Dune supports several kinds of tests, including inline tests.
 The following steps add inline tests to the `demo` project above and run them.
+Inline tests can only be used in libraries defined in the `lib` directory, not in the `bin` directory.

 1. Enter `opam install ppx_inline_test`